teamniteo/handbook/WORK_PROCESS.md

 Our work process is based on Scrum, but modified slightly to apply better to our specific needs:
  * we don't do customer projects, we are our own Product Owners,
- * we don't want to use additional tools other than GitHub Issues which we already use.
+ * we don't want to use additional tools other than GitHub Issues which we already use,
+ * we work asynchronously, so we try to keep scheduled meetings to the bare minimum.

 The rough outline goes like so: Everyone creates issues in various repos.
 The issues are labeled as [Bug](#label_bug), [Cleanup](#label_cleanup), [Feature](#label_feature) and [Marketing](#label_marketing). @dmurko, who acts as a Product Owner and the current Scrum Master (we iterate between @karantan and @dz0ny), along with the issue author, create User Stories from these issues and put them on our [Product Backlog]((https://github.com/niteoweb/operations/projects/1)).
 What this means is that they create an issue in the [Operations](https://github.com/niteoweb/operations/) repo, enter the required information (we have a [template](https://github.com/niteoweb/operations/blob/master/.github/ISSUE_TEMPLATE.md) for that) and apply appropriate labels to the new issue:
  * one of [Bug](#label_bug), [Cleanup](#label_cleanup), [Feature](#label_feature) or [Marketing](#label_marketing)
  * one of project labels ([EBN](#label_ebn), [DMON](#label_dmon)) OR if the User Story is not project specific, the [Operations](#label_operations) label
  * [Product Backlog](#label_product_backlog) label

-Then they go to our [Kanban Board](https://github.com/niteoweb/operations/projects/1) and add the newly created User Story issue to the Product Backlog column.
+The author, the Product Owner and the Scrum Master, over the course of the following days and weeks refine the User Story so that it includes all needed information.
+When refinement is done the Scrum Master applies the [Needs Story Points](#label_needs_story_points) label.
+From this point on, whoever participated so far cast their votes on how much Story Points should this User Story have.
+The Scrum Master should also invite anyone else to cast their vote.

+After a few days, the Scrum Master decides, based on cast votes, the Story Points for the User Story.
+The Story is then added by the Scrum Master to our [Kanban Board](https://github.com/niteoweb/operations/projects/1) into the Product Backlog into an appropriate position -- agreed with Product Master.

 In other words, our Product Backlog only includes the top part of the official Scrum Product Backlog -- the well defined, ready to be worked on, User Stories.
 The non-well defined issues are spread around our repositories and can be considered as ideas.
-Some of these can be labeled with the [Needs User Story](#label_needs_user_story) label so that we are reminded about the importance of these issues and we convert them into proper User Stories under the Operations repo during the [Product Backlog Refinement meeting](#product_backlog_refinement_meeting).
+Some of these can be labeled with the [Needs User Story](#label_needs_user_story) label so that we are reminded about the importance of these issues.

+If you are passionate about a User Story, make sure to poke Scrum Master and other to confirm it all the information it needs so that voting can begin.
+Without votes the User Story cannot be included into the next sprint.

 ## Urgent production fixes